 Verses 1:2-18 refer to Yahweh's judgment.
 Verses 1:4-16 describe Yahweh's judgment on the people of Judah.
 It will come about at that time This phrase is used to mark the time when Jerusalem has been destroyed by the enemies.
-ULT 12 It will come about at that time that I will search Jerusalem with lamps and punish the men who are like wine left to thicken on its dregs and say in their heart, 'Yahweh will not do anything, either good or evil.'
 I will search Jerusalem with lamps Yahweh speaks of knowing about all people of Jerusalem as if he had searched for them with lamps.
-(See: Metaphor) settled into their wine They feel safe from trouble.
-(See: Idiom) say in their heart, 'Yahweh will not do anything, either good or evil.'
+(See: Metaphor (p.95)) settled into their wine They feel safe from trouble.
+(See: Idiom (p.89)) (See: Idiom (p.89)) say in their heart, 'Yahweh will not do anything, either good or evil.'
 This direct quotation can be stated as an indirect quotation.
 Alternate translation: "say in their heart that Yahweh will not do anything, either good or evil. say in their heart This idiom means they think to themselves.
-(See: Idiom) Yahweh will not do anything, either good or evil Here "good and evil" is a merism that includes everything in between.
-Alternate translation: "Yahweh will not do anything at all" (See: Merism) an abandoned devastation "destroyed and abandoned" ULT 13 Their wealth will become plunder, and their houses will be an abandoned devastation!
-They will build houses but not live in them, and plant vineyards but not drink their wine.
-General Information:
+(See: Idiom (p.89)) (See: Idiom (p.89)) Yahweh will not do anything, either good or evil Here "good and evil" is a merism that includes everything in between.
+Alternate translation: "Yahweh will not do anything at all" (See: Merism (p.93)) (See: Merism (p.93)) an abandoned devastation Alternate translation: "destroyed and abandoned" General Information: